 International Women’s Day: the gender funding gap

-This International Women’s Day, we’ve taken a look at how women founders are faring so far in 2022 when it comes to raising startup investment.
+This International Women’s Day, we’ve taken a look at how women founders are faring so far in 2022 when it comes to raising startup investment and the gender funding gap.
 Although we are just 10 weeks into the year, we are seeing a similar pattern emerge to recent years.
 All-women founding teams have secured just 0.4% of European venture capital so far 2022, with mixed-gender founding teams raising a further 15.2% of capital.

 Comparatively, in 2021, all-women founding teams raised 1.1% of capital, and mixed teams 8.8%.